First, there was the fan…

 By implementing this function, Facilities Managers can bill their tenants accurately – by the actual operational demand of each of the VRF system’s indoor units.

 As you probably already know, HVAC is one of the most energy-consuming appliances in a building.
 And when it comes to tenants’ billing, precision is of a high importance.
-That’s why billing tenants by their actual HVAC consumption is so important.
+That’s why billing tenants by their actual HVAC consumption is so essential.

 For more information about how remote HVAC monitoring can benefit Facilities Managers – Contact Us, and we’ll be happy to answer any of your questions.